- Published on

 In the previous blogs on RaccoonO365 and Tycoon we explored sophisticated PAAS portals and how they operate.

 Recently I have come across some interesting tactics from what I believe to be an updated version of the previously discussed portals.
-Though yet still unconfirmed if it is actually(RaccoonO365).
-Recent posts on telegram do match up to when the updated Defense Evasion (anti-bot) measures started appearing.
+This was confirmed to be updated Tycoon PhaaS pages.

 I noticed that when inputting these domains into URLSCAN I getting re-directed to websites such as X, Amazon and Walmart.